redis/redis-doc/commands/xpending.md

 such data, has the effect of creating *pending entries*.
 This is well explained in the `XREADGROUP` command, and even better in our [introduction to Redis Streams](/topics/streams-intro).
-The `XACK` command will immediately remove the pending entry from the Pending Entry List (PEL) since once a message is successfully processed, there is no longer need for the consumer group to track it and to remember the current owner of the message.
+The `XACK` command will immediately remove the pending entry from the Pending Entries List (PEL) since once a message is successfully processed, there is no longer need for the consumer group to track it and to remember the current owner of the message.